BDX-town/Mangane/docs/administration/akkoma.md

 - Translation of statuses for local users.
 - Description on uploads for accessibility (empty by default).

-Note: at time of writing, most of thes features are _not supported_ (or not functional) with Pleroma.
+Note: at time of writing, most of these features are _not supported_ (or not functional) with Pleroma.